chicagopython/chipy.org/README.md

 * Docker Compose - https://docs.docker.com/compose/install/
 * Make - https://www.gnu.org/software/make/

-For Windows 10 Pro:
+For Windows 10 Pro, 64-bit:
 * Docker - https://docs.docker.com/install/
 * Docker Compose - https://docs.docker.com/compose/install/
 * Chocolatey - https://chocolatey.org/ (package manager used to install Make)

-For Windows 10 Non Pro:
+For Windows 7 to 10 Non Pro, 64-bit:
 * Docker Toolbox - https://docs.docker.com/toolbox/toolbox_install_windows/
 * Chocolatey - https://chocolatey.org/ (package manager used to install Make)

-For Windows users not using Windows 10 Pro, we recommend using Docker Toolbox.
+For Windows 7 to 10 users not using Windows 10 Pro, we recommend using Docker Toolbox.
 Use the package manager Chocolatey to install Make.
 After following the README instructions below, select the `default` virtual machine in VirtualBox.
 Set up NAT port forwarding, where the Guest Port is 8000 and the Host Port is 8000.
 Guest IP and Host IP are left empty.
 Go to `localhost:8000` on your browser to see the site.

 Note: A `.gitattributes` file has been provided to keep line endings as LF, instead of CRLF, on checkout and commit.
 Issues related to developing on Windows with Docker Toolbox are likely related to files having incorrect line endings.